What is a Reward Model?¶

 We do this with the ranking loss (also called the “preference loss”):

-means “expected value over...” (in practice, this means “average over all examples in your dataset”)
+means “expected value over...” (in practice: average over all training examples)

 is one training example: a prompt , winning response , and losing response